Cleanliness and log-characteristic cycles for vector bundles with flat connections: Nonarchimedean differential modules

-We say that $V$ has \emph{pure (intrinsic) $\partial$-radii} if all Jordan-H\"older constituents of $V$ (as $\partial$-differential modules) have the same $\partial$-radius.
-By \cite[Theorem~1.4.21]{kedlaya-xiao}, $V$ can be uniquely written as the direct sum of differential modules with distinct \emph{pure} $\partial$-radii.
+Let $V_1, \dots, V_r$ denote the Jordan-H\"older constituents of $V$, as $\partial$-differential modules over $F$.
+We use $\calR_\partial(V)$ to denote the multiset consisting of, for every $i$, the number $R_\partial(V_i)$ with multiplicity $\dim V_i$.
+We say that $V$ has \emph{pure (intrinsic) $\partial$-radius} if all $R_\partial(V_i)$'s are the same.
+By \cite[Theorem~1.4.21]{kedlaya-xiao}, $V$ can be uniquely written as the direct sum of differential modules with distinct \emph{pure} $\partial$-radius.